 Avoid statements about the future

 Avoid making promises or giving hints about the future.
-If you need to talk about an alpha feature, put the text under a heading that identifies it as alpha information.
+If you need to talk about a feature in development, add a boilerplate under the front matter that identifies the information accordingly.

 Avoid statements that will soon be out of date

-Avoid words like “currently” and “new.”
-A feature that is new today might not be considered new in a few months.
+Avoid using wording that becomes outdated quickly like “currently” and “new”.
+A feature that is new today is not new for long.